-Welcome to the September issue of the Maine DOE Monthly.
+Welcome to the October issue of the Maine DOE Monthly.

 Dispatches & Press Releases

 In a surprise all-school assembly, Maine Education Commissioner Jim Rier announced Skowhegan Area Middle School’s Jennifer Dorman as Maine’s top teacher. | More

 Maine’s Education Commissioner Jim Rier thanks technology educators for enhancing the educational environment for our students and better preparing them for success in 21st century college and careers. | More